BikeRadar‘s buyer’s guide to mountain bike groupsets is here to tell you everything you need to know about your bicycle’s components.

 Japanese manufacturer Shimano offers the widest range of groupsets for mountain biking.

-Tourney is available in 6-, 7- and 8-speed systems combined with a triple crankset.
+The groupset is available in 6-, 7- and 8-speed systems combined with triple or double cranksets.

-Next is Altus, this the group you’re likely to find on entry-level mountain bikes.
+Next is Altus, this is the group you’re likely to find on entry-level mountain bikes.

 The latest version of Altus offers a 9-speed cassette with a triple crankset with 40/30/22t chainrings.